jmontezai/Airline_Loyalty_Analysis/README.md

   - Customer_Loyalty_History
 - Imported data using BULK INSERT
 - Converted data types to appropriate formats
 - Aggregated flight activity by customer, year, and month
-- Fixed negative salary values using `ABS()`
 - Created the `SalaryMissing` column to flag missing salary data
 - Created the `IsActive` column for churn analysis:
   - 1 = active customer